What Is Cryptocurrency? (Cryptocurrency for Dummies)

 Quite possibly the most talked-about cryptocurrency in history (bar Bitcoin) is Facebook’s Libra coin – and it’s not even a coin yet.
 Indeed, there is some debate if it will ever get off the ground.
 It has been the subject of much controversy due to regulation and data privacy concerns, with significant initial backers such as Mastercard and Visa pulling out of the project.
 A second white paper was released in April 2020 to address some of these issues.

 The Bottom Line

 The idea of cryptocurrencies may seem confusing at first, but in essence, their basic premise is straightforward.
-They are revolutionizing the way we think about money – no longer does your money have to be at the mercy of a central entity.
+They are revolutionizing the way we think about money – no longer does your money have to be at the mercy of a private entity.
 However, they are not a physical asset and can be sent worldwide quickly and for a low cost.
 Their variety of uses – ranging from transactions to facilitating money transfers – to helping fight poverty – gives them unlimited potential.
 Cryptocurrencies are here to stay.